yomboprime/hydrajoy/README.md

 The rotation quaternion values are as is, from -1 to 1.

 The thumb joysticks have common mapping also from -1 to 1.
-The trigger has a range from 0 (released) to 1 (pulled), with also the intermediate values.
+The trigger also has a range from -1 (released) to 1 (pulled).

 The buttons have released state 0 and pushed state 1 (no intermediate values) The special buttons number 7 and 14 tell if the given controller (respectively the